plaodas/study_FastAPI/README.md

 - Environment switches used by the app:
 	- `ENV_FILE` — optional path to an env file (default is `.env`).
 Useful for selecting `.env.test` when running integration tests.
 	- `INTEGRATION_TEST` — set to `1` (or `true`) to enable integration-test specific code paths.
+	- Complex environment variables (lists/dicts): when using `pydantic-settings`, environment variables that map to complex types (e.g. `List[str]` or `Dict[...]`) should be provided as JSON (recommended).
+The application includes compatibility parsing for comma-separated lists, but JSON is more reliable.
+See `backend/.env.example` for examples.

 See `backend/.env.example` for a ready-to-use sample of environment variables used by the backend.